w3c/a11y-review/.github/ISSUE_TEMPLATE/add-a-review-comment--pending-discussion-by-apa-wg.md

 comment_goes_here

-## Instructions:
+## Instructions

 This follows the process at https://www.w3.org/WAI/APA/wiki/Horizontal_Review#For_Specifications_2

-1. Create the review comment you want to propose by replacing the prompts above these instructions, but **LEAVE ALL THE INSTRUCTIONS INTACT**
+1. Create the review comment you want to propose by replacing the prompts above these instructions, but **LEAVE ALL THE INSTRUCTIONS INTACT**.

 2. Set a label to identify the spec: this starts with s: followed by the spec's short name.
 If you are unable to do that, ask a W3C staff contact to help.